k7n2g/programmable-money/README.md

 1) **Amount** which Originator would like to send to Destination, using Proxy

 III.
 Steps:

 0) Alice and Bob download the app from AppStore/Google Play, and fund it with Ether/ERC20/any other digital asset on Ethereum blockchain.
 1) *Originator* sends *Amount* to *Proxy*, specifying destination and timeout (Alice sends 1 ETH to Bob via _Proxy_, specifying timeout to 24h)
-2) **Destination** app receives a notification that payment was initiated, and has a choice to:
+2) **Destination** app receives a notification that payment was initiated, acknowledges the payment (see 2a to see alternative)

-First use case:
-3) acknowledge the payment
-4) *Originator* receives notification that payment was accepted, and has a choice to:
+3) *Originator* receives notification that payment was accepted, and has a choice to:

-First use case - *Originator*
-5a) *Originator* releases the funds
+4) *Originator* releases the funds
-6a) *Destinatior* receives funds
+5) *Destinatior* receives funds

-Second use case - with no:
+or

-5b) *Originator* rejects the payment
+2) *Originator* rejects the payment
-6a) *Destination* receives funds
+3) *Destination* receives notification that payment was rejected

+or

-7) In case if *Destination* has not acknowledged the payment before the timeout, funds are returned to the payer
+2) In case if *Destination* has not acknowledged the payment before the timeout, funds are returned to the *Originator*

 ## Security